Professional Education (MA) (2023 Entry)

 Research in Professional Practice

-This module aims to develop understanding of the research process and its relevance to your professional practice as a teacher, mentor or leader in education, including designing and carrying out research into your own practice field.
+This module aims to develop understanding of the research process and its relevance to your professional practice as a teacher, mentor or leader in education, including designing and carrying out research in your own field of practice.
 This includes identifying research questions and appropriate research strategies and gathering and analysing sources using a variety of methods.
 It will enable you to carry out research into an aspect of career development or current practice of interest and relevance to you.

 The Ethics Portfolio module is designed to facilitate students on the MA Professional Education to carefully consider the challenges of researching ethically in schools as a practitioner, particularly with regards to how this might differ to teaching ethically.